Written by Stacey Kelleher. Reviewed by Sean Busch.

 - COVID-19

-At a time when we’re all trying to reduce the spread of illness, it doesn’t hurt to clean and disinfect toys (and other high-touch areas in your home) more often.
+During flu season, it also doesn’t hurt to clean and disinfect toys (and other high-touch areas in your home) more often.

-Whether there's a corner of their bedroom or a dedicated play space, organization is key to reduce clutter and grime.
+Whether it's a corner of their bedroom or a dedicated play space, organization is key to reduce clutter and grime.

 1. Get Rid of Broken/Unused Toys

-Every month, go through your kids’ toys to discard broken ones.
-If some are in good condition (but unused), consider donating them to charity or neighbors once they've been cleaned.
+Every month, go through toys to discard broken ones.
+If some are in good condition (but largely unused), consider donating them to charity or neighbors once they've been thoroughly cleaned.

-Another great way to tackle overflow is – for every new toy a kid receives – they should give an old/unused one to charity.
-This could also encourage children to be more charitable and less focused on material possessions.
+For every new toy they receive, your child should give an old/unused one to charity.
+In addition to cutting down on clutter, this giving mindset can encourage children to be more charitable and less focused on material possessions.

-Allowing a few toys out at a time helps keep clutter to a minimum.
-It also makes clean-up much easier.
-If kids want to play with new toys, putting other ones away first is an appropriate chore for all ages.
+Allowing a few toys out at a time keeps clutter to a minimum while making clean-up that much easier.
+If kids want to play with new toys, they'll need to put their other ones away first.

 If soap and water aren’t handy outdoors, hand sanitizer is the next best choice.
-To properly use hand sanitizer, use enough product to cover both hands and ensure that hands are rubbed vigorously for 15-20 seconds.
+Use enough to cover both hands and ensure that hands are rubbed vigorously for 15-20 seconds.

-To reduce bacteria, mold, and fungi buildup, you need to clean toys regularly.
-And in order to properly disinfect them, toys need to be cleaned first.
+Cleaning toys regularly reduces bacteria, mold, and fungi buildup.
+And to properly disinfect them (more on that below), toys need to be cleaned first.

 How to Clean Wooden Toys

-Dunking wooden toys in water can cause them to warp over time.
-Instead, use a gentle microfiber cloth that’s sprayed with our Natural Multi-Surface Cleaner (or dampened with soap and warm water).
-Allow them to air dry after cleaning.
+Dunking wooden toys in water causes them to warp over time.
+Instead, use a gentle microfiber cloth sprayed with our Natural Surface Cleaner (or dampened with soap and warm water).
+Allow these items to air dry after cleaning.

 Pro Tip: Because younger children tend to put toys in their mouths, avoid using wood furniture polishes on them.